 EURUSD Volatility by Day of the Week and Hour of Day

 Here is the EURUSD movement by hour of the day.
-This chart is in Eastern Standard Time (EST).
+This chart is in Eastern Time.
 Adjust to your own time zone accordingly.
 The chart shows how many pips the pair moves on average each hour.
 It is a 10-week average.

-The hours with the most movement are 0200 up to noon EST. This large window is the ideal time for day trading (based on strategies I discuss on this site).
+The hours with the most movement are 0200 up to 3 pm EST. This large window is the ideal time for day trading (based on strategies I discuss on this site).
 You can continue trading after noon, but expect less movement.
-After 1500 it really dies.
+After 1500 it dies.

 EURUSD Average Movement By Day of Week